Sick of hearing about the “Great Resignation” but not sure what to do?

 Employee engagement is a massive element behind individuals seeking a change:

-Although behind the post-COVID curve of the US and Europe, Australia is rapidly playing catch up.
-The drivers behind the Great Resignation are now playing out here in Australia.
+Although the trend began earlier in the US and Europe, Australia has followed suit.
+The drivers behind the Great Resignation are firmly in play:

-All up, a very challenging equation for mid-market businesses seeking to attract and retain quality talent.
+The combination of these factors creates a challenging equation for mid-market businesses seeking to attract and retain quality talent.

 What to do?